On the existence of a global diffeomorphism between Fr\'echet spaces: Abstract

 \section{Abstract}

 We provide sufficient conditions for the existence of a global diffeomorphism between tame Fr\'{e}chet spaces.
-We prove a version of Mountain Pass theorem which plays a key ingredient in the proof of the main theorem.
+We prove a version of the Mountain Pass Theorem which is a key ingredient in the proof of the main theorem.